mayankdutta/code_template/template_monotonic_stack.md

     // for next less
     for (int i = 0; i < n; i++) {
-      while (!st.empty() && arr[st.top()] >= arr[i]) {
+      // you might want to change >= to > according to your need. while (!st.empty() && arr[st.top()] >= arr[i]) {
         auto x = st.top();
         st.pop();